 Fitness & Sport – for those who want to keep fit or fancy a bit of fun, Bath’s newly renovated leisure centre has quality fitness facilities and leisure activities to help our students keep healthy and active.
-The centre has recently undergone a major £1m refurbishment of the Gym in Bath which now holds a 120-station Gym, 25m six lane Swimming Pool, fun Leisure Pool with flumes and slides, a highly successful Better Swim School, take part in lots of team sports in 4 court sports hall and an extensive Fitness Class programme with classes like Zumba, Pilates and Circuits.
+The centre has recently undergone a major £1m refurbishment which now holds a 120-station Gym, 25m six lane Swimming Pool, fun Leisure Pool with flumes and slides.
+You can take part in many team sports in 4 court sports hall and an extensive Fitness Class programme with classes like Zumba, Pilates and Circuits.
 (Students receive a special discount).

 There is also a gym at the University of Bath open to students which will be doubling in size in Winter 2018-19 when a new £3.5m extension opens, offering a dedicated spin studio and other space and equipment across three floors.

 Museums – There are many fascinating museums to visit in Bath:

 Holburne Museum – The city’s first public art gallery, the Grade I listed building, is home to fine and decorative arts built around the collection of Sir William Holburne (as well as recently used for filming Bridgerton!).